MAA8007/ai-powered-news-retriever/README.md

 5. **Extensibility**:
     - Easily expandable with additional RSS feeds, categories, or language models.
     - Designed with modularity in mind, allowing for easy integration of new features and updates.

+6. **Bookmarking Functionality**:
+    - Allows user to bookmark their favourite articles for convenient access at a later time.

 ## Technologies Used